Find Affordable College Courses

 You’ll be in good company if you decide to attend Montclair State University.
 It ranked #2 on our 2023 Best Value Linguistics & Literature Master’s Degree Schools in the Middle Atlantic Region list.
 Located in the suburb of Montclair, Montclair State is a public school with a very large student population.

-Out of the 14 schools in the Middle Atlantic Region that were part of this year’s ranking, The City College of New York landed the # 3 spot on the list.
+A rank of #3 on this year’s list means The City College of New York is a great value for linguistics and comparative literature students working on their master’s degree.
 CCNY is a fairly large public school located in the city of New York.

 #4